cwojtak/ece579-project/README.md

 Flow of operations for running an experiment:

 *NOTE: All example commands should be executed from the root project directory (i.e. /ece579-project)
+*NOTE: Some pre-made configurations are available in ./bin.
+Running any of the *_default_run.sh scripts in this folder will automatically execute steps 1-4 below but will not clean up like in step 6.

 1. Data preprocessing
     - Create/Use a preprocessing script from 'src/data'.
 This may include processes like tokenization, vectorization, text normalization, etc.